Cody Ramsey: 2023 - 2024

 Ramsey was ruled out of the entire 2023 season due to his ulcerative colitis illness which see him out for at least twelve months.

 Ramsey would also not play in the 2024 season following his recovery from ulcerative colitis.
 In May 2024, Ramsey had returned to training.
 The Dragons would be granted salary cap relief due to Ramsey falling out of the Top 30 squad.

 2025

 On 16 February, Ramsey made a return from his Ulcerative colitis after 896 days away from the game.
-He played in St. George's trial match against the Sydney Roosters.
+He played in St. George Illawarra's trial match against the Sydney Roosters.

 On 28 September, Ramsey played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.
 On 13 October St. George Illawarra released a statement regarding Ramseys future and declared that he has decided to 'pursue an opportunity at another club.'
 The news was broken shortly after that he would be taking his services to the Sydney Roosters signing a two-year deal to the end of the 2027 season.

+2026

+On 2 May, In Round 9 of the 2026 NRL season, Ramsey came off the bench to play his first game in over 1,300 days in the Roosters win against the Broncos.